 The rarity of the 1921 Square Penny

 There are less than fifty (50) 1921 Square Pennies of this design available to collectors.
-A comparison to our industry standard, the 1930 Penny, with fifteen hundred (1500) available affirms the relative rarity of this Square Penny.
+A comparison to our industry standard, the 1930 Penny, with fifteen hundred (1500) available affirms the Square Penny's relative rarity.

 Now let's factor quality into the buying exercise because most Type 12 Square Pennies have flat and lifeless surfaces.
 And they tone badly with many of them having unsightly black marks in the fields, or streaky toning, making them aesthetically quite challenging.

 Careless handling from the outset has limited the availability of superior examples in today's market